NaturailyShopify/Naturaily-netlify/_posts/2014-12-18-how-to-start-a-startup-infographic.md

 ---
-title: ' How to start a startup [infographic]'
+title: ' How to Start a Startup [Infographic]'
 description: >-
   There are many ways to start a startup.
 We hope that this infographic will help you find the right place to start!